 When Dental Emergencies Arise, Contact Dental Choice

-If you chip your tooth, contact a Dental Choice office for emergency dental services in Calgary or Edmonton as soon as possible.
+If you chip your tooth, contact a Dental Choice office in Calgary or Edmonton as soon as possible.
 Even if you believe our offices are closed, go ahead and make the call.
 We provide an emergency number, but you can also follow the instruction on our answering machine.
 Our dentists strive to leave openings for emergency situations like chipped teeth.
 Some of our offices are open on weekends and many have evening hours and can provide urgent dental care.

 If these options don’t work and your chipped tooth is causing extreme discomfort, you may want to consider visiting a local emergency room.